maluugochukwu/pangaea/README.md

 HTTP notification system.
 This application is written in node and uses mysql as data storage.
 # Installing Dependencies
-cd into project root directory
+cd into project root directory <br>
 `npm install`
 # Configure database
 * Enter database credentials in the ".env.example" file and **SAVE AS** ".env"